 Since the enactment of the Nebraska Kansas Act of 1854, the establishment of Brownville on the Missouri River in that same year, the filing of the first Homestead Act land claim in Gage County by Daniel Freeman in 1863 and the statehood of Nebraska in 1867, Nebraska has been mostly about food.
 The blizzard of January, 1888, was no exception.
-As this document is being initiated in 2014, Agriculture is Nebraska’s largest industry and Hospitality is Nebraska’s second largest.
+When this document was initiated in 2014, Agriculture was Nebraska’s largest industry and Hospitality was Nebraska’s second largest.
+The rankings remain the same in 2021.
 Food, therefore, is still Nebraska’s top priority.
-And that food is shipped all over the world!
+And that food is shipped all over the world.

-During Nebraska’s Territorial history, it had 11 Governors, although one of them was not recognized by the Federal Government and 5 of them were “acting.”
-Since Statehood, Nebraska has had 39 Governors and one Acting Governor.
+During Nebraska’s Territorial history, it had 11 Governors, although one of them was not recognized by the Federal Government and five of them were “acting.”
+Since Statehood, Nebraska has had 40 Governors and one Acting Governor.
 They’ve all been appreciative of Nebraska food.

 During the First and Second World Wars, a lot of Nebraska food was used to feed our nation’s soldiers, as it also was in Korea, Vietnam, Iraq and Afghanistan.
 Two years after the end of World War II, Ray Matson, Hilltop House restaurant, Omaha, began serving his two terms as President of the Nebraska Restaurant Association in 1947 and 1948, followed by Horay Anderson of Grand Island in 1949.
 Ray Matson was the first Nebraskan to serve as the president of the National Restaurant Association.
 Val Peterson was Governor during their terms and Harry Truman was President of the U.S. In 1949 Harry Truman ordered an airlift of hay to cattle in western Nebraska during a blizzard.
 In 1950, grateful citizens in Lincoln greeted President Truman during his stop there.
 By that time Bennie Davis of Bennie’s in Omaha was beginning the first of his two terms as President of the Nebraska Restaurant Association.